 Lecture: Lectures for this course are meant to be an active learning process.
-In addition to me talking to you, lectures will be composed of a mix of classroom activities and demonstrations, example problems we solve together, and opportunities for you to ask questions and guage your understanding.
+In addition to me talking to you, lectures will be composed of a mix of classroom activities and demonstrations, example problems we solve together, and poll questions you can use to gauge your understanding.
 Lecture will be held in person.
 Lecture attendance is not mandatory, but you are encouraged to attend lecture.
-To motivate attendance, you earn your participation grade by attending and actively engaging in lectures.
+To motivate attendance, you earn your participation grade by attending and actively engaging in lectures!